sethvargo/terraform-provider-googlecalendar/README.md

 A good future enhancement is to allow "human" times.
 Right now, all times _must_ be specified in RFC3339 format.
 It would be great to allow arbitrary human times like "Oct 13, 2017 at 4pm EST".

-### Reality?

-Anytime we look at a software project, we have to ask ourselves - should I actually do this?
-Should I actually manage my Google Calendar events as code.
-The answer - probably not.
-However, this repository showcases that almost anything is possible with Terraform.

 ## License & Author